mtijas/mqtt-fancontroller/README.md

 # mqtt-fancontroller

-A MQTT-enabled fan controller for controlling native PWM computer fans with Arduino's hardware PWM.
+A fan controller for controlling native PWM computer fans with Arduino's hardware PWM, and a MQTT bridge for external control.
 Written in Python and C++.

 ## Install